iShezmu/holbertonschool-web_front_end/html_advanced/README.md

       - inside the section ´Testimonials section´
         - add 3 ´article´ tags
           - inside each ´article´ write ´Testimonial #´ where the hashtag will be the ordered number (1, 2, or 3)

+*   7-index.html
+    - remove the ´Header´ text inside the ´\<header>´
+      - create the ´nav´ tag inside the ´header´ tag
+        - it should remain empty for now